lingumd/Excel_Projects/README.md

 The data was first cleaned to group "other" answers into 1 category, ensure numbers were in a number format, and create a column with the averages of the salary ranges.

-The visualizations used to create this infographic are treemap, donut chart, card, stacked bar chart, and stacked column chart.
+The visualizations used to create this infographic are treemap, gauge, donut chart, card, stacked bar chart, and stacked column chart.

 ![](./Images/Data_Professional_Survey_Breakdown.png)